 During the Gold Rush, thanks to hydraulic mining, approximately 684 million cubic yards of mining debris were washed into the lower Yuba River.
-In 1884, the Sawyer Decision came down, which banned allowing any gravel, sand and other hydraulic waste from mines getting into rivers, which effectively banned hydraulic mining (many smaller hydraulic operations continued, if they proved an effective debris damn installation — some small hydraulic mines were washing gravel as late as 1955) After the Sawyer Decision, this material was reworked via dredge mining.
+In 1884, the Sawyer Decision came down, which banned allowing any gravel, sand, and other hydraulic waste from mines getting into rivers that drain into the Sacramento and San Joaquin River watersheds, which effectively banned hydraulic mining (many smaller hydraulic operations continued, if they proved an effective debris damn installation — some small hydraulic mines were washing gravel as late as 1955) After the Sawyer Decision, this material was reworked via dredge mining.
 These events had a devastating impact on the ecosystem of the Lower Yuba River by first burying the natural floodplain and riparian corridor in up to 40 feet of mercury laden hydraulic mining debris, then the mine tailings were dredged 100 feet deep, through the hydraulic mining debris into the natural alluvial deposits on the riverbed, creating piles of mine tailings up to 80 feet tall.

 Daguerre Point Dam and Englebright Dam were built as control structures to prevent hydraulic mining debris from continuing to cause channel build up and the subsequent increased flood risk associated with it to downstream communities.
 For the first 20 years after it was built, there was no fish passage at Daguerre Point Dam, limiting the anadromous habitat for all species to approximately 11 miles.
 Fishways at Daguerre Point Dam were first installed in 1927 – 1928, and the modern fish ladders were completed in August 1951.
 No fish passage currently exists at Englebright Dam.